ocarinamat/SumProductGraphMod/README.md

 Hello!
 This Library implements Sum-Product Graphical Models (SPGM), including inference and structure learning.

 This document contains instructions on how to run the code and reproduce the experiments in the paper.
-Please do not redistribute - a non anonymized version is available at the author's homepage.
+Detailed examples can be found in the Test units alongside each C++ class.

-# 1) running / compiling the code
+## 1) running / compiling the code

 If you don't need to compile the code, you can just use the executable located in dist/Release/GNU-Linux-x86.